Skip to main content

 One of the biggest changes to GP 2015 is the removal of Business Portal.
 For many companies this is a welcome change.
 Despite its powerful features, Business Portal was plagued with a proprietary design and architecture, difficult administrative features, and software dependencies.
 To fill the void left by BP, Microsoft is pushing their web client, with the goal of continuing to release apps and modules that will replace Business Portal's functionality.

 For businesses that have spent years relying on Business Portal however, GP 2015 may not yet meet those needs.
 With each release, Dynamics GP will continue to incorporate more apps and modules, continuing to flesh out the lost features-with the added benefit of a more open, easy-to-use architecture.
-If Dynamics GP 2015 doesn't yet meet your needs, holding off till the next release or searching for a great add-on to fill the ...
+If Dynamics GP 2015 doesn't yet meet your needs, holding off till the next release or searching for a great add-on to fill the shoes of Business Portal ...

 FREE Membership Required to View Full Content: